-Royal Caribbean generally appeals to a broad range of folks of all ages -- but with one characteristic in common: This ship is designed for the activity-minded.
+Royal Caribbean's Voyager of the Seas appeals to a broad range of passengers of all ages -- but with one characteristic in common: this ship is designed for the activity-minded.
 It also attracts a high percentage of families.
 When sailing in Australia, which it does much of the year, the majority of passengers are locals.